eclipse-che/che-operator/README.md

  - `-cr` - path to the custom resource yaml definition.
 Default value points to file `./deploy/crds/org_v1_che_cr.yaml`.

 For VSCode we have launch.json configuration `Che Operator`.
 So in the VSCode debugger you can find this debug configuration, select it, click `Start debugging` button.
-VSCode will attach debugger to che-operator process.
+VSCode will attach a debugger to the che-operator process.

 ## Debug test scripts